puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 ## Facter

 Puppet comes with prepackaged tools for you to use in administering your systems.
 One of these handy tools is called Facter, which helps you obtain facts about your system.
-Here are a few items for you to checkout using the Facter tool and to get to know your system a little better:
+Here are a few items for you to check out using the Facter tool and to get to know your system a little better:

 {% task 2 - 6 %}